Pumpkinhead II: Blood Wings

-Pumpkinhead II: Blood Wings is an American supernatural horror film, it is a direct-to-video sequel to the 1988 horror film Pumpkinhead.
+Pumpkinhead II: Blood Wings is a 1994 American supernatural horror film and a sequel to the 1988 horror film Pumpkinhead.
 In this film, thrill-seeking teens resurrect a demon and come to regret it.
-The movie is very loosely connected to others in the series.
+The film is loosely connected to others in the series and was released in some territories under the title Pumpkinhead: The Demon Returns.
 The PC video game Bloodwings: Pumpkinhead's Revenge was released shortly after the film.

 Plot

 In 1958 in Ferren Woods, a small backwater town, an old blind witch, Ms. Osie, feeds a deformed orphan named Tommy; he is the offspring of Pumpkinhead.
 As Tommy eats, a car of six thugs pull up and notice him.
 Convinced that he is some demonic monster, they chase him with switchblade knives and baseball bats; eventually, they corner him at an old iron mine, where they bludgeon him, slash him, and drop him down into the mine, deliberately killing him.

-Thirty-five years later, Sheriff Sean Braddock (who was friends with Tommy before his murder), his wife, and his daughter Jenny have come into town.
+In 1993 (thirty-five years later), Sheriff Sean Braddock (who was friends with Tommy before his murder), his wife, and his daughter Jenny have come into town.
 Sean grew up in Ferren Woods and returned when offered a job as the local sheriff.
 Jenny has often gotten herself into a lot of trouble with the law, especially with her father, who was once a police officer.

 At school, Jenny meets a group of wild kids, one of whom is Daniel "Danny" Dixon, whose dad was one of the greasers who had taken part in Tommy's murder 35 years ago and has since become the town judge.
 The teens sneak off one night and pilfer Sean's car.
 Danny inadvertently hits Ms. Osie, and when they go to her cabin to check on her, they find a spellbook and vials of blood, which she is planning to use to resurrect Tommy.
 After Ms. Osie catches them, she orders them out.
 Danny knocks her down and escapes with a vial of blood.